aysegulcelikok/dsa210_project/README.md

 • Line charts comparing daily Linkedin and TikTok usage patterns to clearly show fluctuations across days.

-•	Bar charts that highlight peak usage days for each platform, providing a clear view of when each platform sees the highest engagement.
+•	Bar charts identify peak usage days for each platform, as well as to compare average screen time on different types of days (e.g., job search days, exam days, and non-event days).

-•	Scatter plots that analyze the impact of increased job search activity on entertainment-based screen time (i.e., whether a focus on Linkedin correlates with a drop in TikTok usage).

-By analyzing these trends, the project aims to answer the central question: Does spending more time on Linkedin (for job searching) mean less time on TikTok, or do they coexist?
+• Scatter Plots:
+To examine relationships between different variables, such as:
+ – To visualize the relationship between Linkedin screen time and TikTok screen time, to assess whether increased professional engagement correlates with reduced entertainment usage (or vice versa).
+ – LinkedIn Screen Time vs. Jobs Applied, to observe whether higher screen time on LinkedIn is associated with greater job-seeking activity.

+• Box Plots / Violin Plots:
+To compare TikTok and Linkedin screen time distributions across different contextual periods:
+ – Exam Periods
+ – Job Search Days
+ – Non-Event Days
+This will help assess whether TikTok and Linkedin usage increases on low-pressure days (like non-event days) and decreases during high-pressure periods (like exams), indicating a potential coping mechanism.

+These visualizations will offer both high-level patterns and nuanced insights into how and when each platform is used, and how that usage may relate to academic or professional demands.
 ## 5. Hypothesis Testing

 •	Statistical tests will be used to validate the hypothesis that increased time spent on TikTok correlates with reduced Linkedin usage, and vice versa.
 We will test whether there is a significant relationship between them.

-•	Additionally, we will test whether Linkedin usage increases during job search periods (with a focus on employment-related tasks) and whether TikTok usage is higher during non-exam or low-academic-stress periods.
+•	Secondly, we will test whether Linkedin usage increases during job search periods (with a focus on employment-related tasks) and whether TikTok usage is higher during non-exam or low-academic-stress periods.

+•	Thirdly,  we will test whether TikTok and uLinkedin sage increases on days without academic stress (non-exam periods).

 ## 6. Conclusion
 At the conclusion of this analysis: